CIROH-UA/NGIAB_data_preprocess/README.md

 ## What does this tool do?

 This tool prepares data to run a next gen simulation by creating a run package that can be used with NGIAB.
-It picks default data sources, the [v20.1 hydrofabric](https://www.lynker-spatial.com/data?path=hydrofabric%2Fv20.1%2F) and [nwm retrospective v3 forcing](https://noaa-nwm-retrospective-3-0-pds.s3.amazonaws.com/index.html#CONUS/zarr/forcing/) data.
+It picks default data sources, the [v2.2 hydrofabric](https://lynker-spatial.s3-us-west-2.amazonaws.com/hydrofabric/v2.2/conus/conus_nextgen.gpkg) and [nwm retrospective v3 forcing](https://noaa-nwm-retrospective-3-0-pds.s3.amazonaws.com/index.html#CONUS/zarr/forcing/) data.
+To learn more about the hydrofabric, [here's a handy guide](https://lynker-spatial.s3-us-west-2.amazonaws.com/hydrofabric/v2.2/hfv2.2-data_model.html)

 ## Requirements